8 Ways To Retrain Your Brain To Sleep

 A good, relaxing and consistent bedtime routine can help get your body and brain ready for sleep.
 Try a warm, relaxing bath and reading a good book in bed to help you unwind, or listen to calming music.

-Don’t skip tea – how are you ever going to be able to get to sleep if your tummy is rumbling?
+Don’t skip meals – how are you ever going to be able to get to sleep if your tummy is rumbling?
 Also, if you eat late at night, it can be hard to sleep with a full stomach that is busy trying to digest food.

 They might be the lifeline to your social life but phones, tablets, laptops, computers, games consoles, TVs and all other screens should be switched off at least an hour before going to bed.